shareholdergame/shareholdergame-ui-old/README.md

 React router is used to do front-end routing.
 In order for it to work with Bootstrap, `react-router-bootstrap` is used with [`<LinkContainer to="...">`](https://github.com/react-bootstrap/react-router-bootstrap#example) wrapper.

+## Internationalization (i18n)

+One of the core goals of the project is to make sure it supports multiple languages and other internationalization rules (e.g. date formats and etc.), we use [`react-intl`](https://github.com/yahoo/react-intl) module which is part of [FormatJS](https://formatjs.io/) to accomplish that.

+Use [`<FormattedMessage>`](https://github.com/yahoo/react-intl/wiki/Components#formattedmessage) component to represent all displayed strings.

+In case when you need to pass a string as a prop to another component, you can use [injection API](https://github.com/yahoo/react-intl/wiki/API#injection-api)'s [`formatMessage()`](https://github.com/yahoo/react-intl/wiki/API#formatmessage) function to accomplish that.

+To generate a list of strings from code when you added new messages, use [`/scripts/translate.js`](/scripts/translate.js) script to generate [`/src/locales/data.json`](/src/locales/data.json) file with all english labels (which is a default), but keep in mind that it will erase all current translated values from it so you might want to back it up before doing so.
+This script needs to be improved to make it less crazy of the process.

+### Help with translation

+You can help with translation efforts for this project without being a developer, just edit [`/src/locales/data.json`](/src/locales/data.json) to improve / add translation for messages that are not translated yet.

 ## Code quality guidelines

 [ESLint](https://eslint.org/) is used together with [airbnb JavaScript styleguide](https://github.com/airbnb/javascript) as industry de-facto standard for quality control.